Executive Order 13771: Lawsuit

 In February 2017, Public Citizen, Natural Resources Defense Council, and Communications Workers of America filed a lawsuit seeking to block implementation of the Executive Order 13771.
 The plaintiffs argued that Trump's executive order unconstitutionally violated the separation of powers; violated the Constitution's Take Care Clause; and would force federal agencies to violate governing statutes, like the Administrative Procedure Act which establishes the way agencies pass regulations, by forcing agencies to repeal beneficial regulations and arbitrarily preventing new regulations to be passed.
 The plaintiffs alleged that the executive order would also endanger public health, safety, and the environment and will force federal agencies to violate current governing statutes by ignoring the non-financial benefits current and potential regulations bring to the public.
 (Note: In particular, the lawsuit cited several regulations that would be adversely affected, including the Motor Vehicle Safety Act, Motor Carrier Safety Act, Occupational Safety and Health Act, Mine Safety and Health Act.
 Toxic Substance Control Act, Hazardous Materials Transportation Act, Federal Railroad Safety Act, Federal Water Pollution Control Act, Energy Policy and Conservation Act, Endangered Species Act, and Clean Air Act.)
 Fourteen Republican-led states filed an amici curiae in support of the executive order.

 In December 2019, U.S. District Judge Randolph D. Moss dismissed the case, concluding that plaintiffs lacked standing.
 The court found that "it is certainly plausible, and perhaps likely" that the executive order and accompanying OMB guidance "have delayed or derailed at least some regulatory actions that, if adopted, would materially benefit Plaintiffs or some of their members."
 However, the court found that this was insufficient to establish standing, since "it is hard to say with the requisite degree of confidence which actions those are, what would have occurred in the absence of the Executive Order, how any identifiable individual (or entity) is harmed, and whether any such harm—or risk of harm—is sufficient to establish standing," because the administration did not identify "whether and when a proposed ... regulatory action [has been] delayed or abandoned due to the requirements of the Executive Order."
 The plaintiffs opted not to appeal the dismissal of the case.

 Rescission

 Former Obama-era Director of the FTC's Bureau of Consumer Protection and Public Citizen Litigation Group lawyer David Vladeck called the executive order "unconstitutional, illegal and stupid," saying "if you really want to reduce the regulatory load, you can't use a shotgun, you have to use a scalpel."

-President Joe Biden rescinded the executive order, along with certain other Trump executive orders, on January 20, 2021, on his first day in office.
+President Joe Biden rescinded the executive order, along with certain other Trump executive orders, on January 20, 2021, his first day in office.